A Variable Sample-size Stochastic Quasi-Newton Method for Smooth and Nonsmooth Stochastic Convex Optimization: Conclusions

 \section{Conclusions}

 Most SQN schemes can process smooth and strongly convex stochastic optimization problems and there appears be a gap in the asymptotics and rate statements in addressing merely convex and possibly nonsmooth settings.
 Furthermore, a clear difference exists between deterministic rates and their stochastic counterparts, paving the way for developing variance-reduced schemes.
 In addition, much of the available statements rely on a somewhat stronger assumption of uniform boundedness of the conditional second moment of the noise, which is often difficult to satisfy in unconstrained regimes.
 Accordingly, the present paper makes three sets of contributions.
 First, a regularized smoothed L-BFGS update is proposed that combines regularization and smoothing, providing a foundation for addressing nonsmoothness and a lack of strong convexity.
-Second, we develop a variable sample-size SQN scheme \eqref{VS-SQN} for strongly convex problems and its Moreau smoothed variant \eqref{sVS-SQN} for nonsmooth (but smoothable) variants, both of which attain a linear rate of convergence and an optimal oracle complexity.
-Notably, when more general smoothing techniques are employed, the convergence rate can also be quantified.
-Third, in merely convex regimes, we develop a regularized VS-SQN \eqref{rVS-SQN} and its smoothed variant \eqref{rsVS-SQN} for smooth and nonsmooth problems respectively.
+Second, we develop a variable sample-size SQN scheme \eqref{VS-SQN} for strongly convex problems and its Moreau smoothed variant \eqref{sVS-SQN} for nonsmooth (but smoothable) variants, both of which attain a linear rate of convergence and an optimal oracle complexity. \jal{To contend with the possible unavailability of strong convexity and Lipschitzian parameters, we also derive sublinear rates of convergence for diminishing steplength variants.} Third, in merely convex regimes, we develop a regularized VS-SQN \eqref{rVS-SQN} and its smoothed variant \eqref{rsVS-SQN} for smooth and nonsmooth problems respectively.
 The former achieves a rate of $\mathcal{O}(1/K^{1-\epsilon})$ while the rate degenerates to $\mathcal{O}(1/K^{1/3-\epsilon})$ in the case of the latter.
 Finally, numerics suggest that the SQN schemes compare well with their variable sample-size accelerated gradient counterparts and perform particularly well in comparison when the problem is afflicted by ill-conditioning.